Ministry of Health (Ghana)

 The ministry is responsible for all health related issues in Ghana.
 It was responsible for direct public health service delivery or provision in the country.
 However, with the enactment of an ACT 525 of parliament, the functions of promotion, preventive, curative and rehabilitative care have been delegated to the Ghana Health Service and Teaching hospitals.
 Hence, the ministry is now responsible for only policy formulation, monitoring and evaluation, resource mobilization and regulation of the health service delivery in the country.

+History

+The ministry was established in 1957.
+It was responsible for direct health delivery and all health related issues in Ghana.
+After gaining independence in 1957 Dr. Kwame Nkrumah abolished colonial fee paying practices and introduced free healthcare as part of socialist development strategy.
+Joseph Henry Allassani was appointed the first minister of health on 6th March, 1957.
+The ministry also handled promotion, prevention, treatment and rehabilitation.